markliu22/MemeCoinAnnouncer/README.md

 # Or Run Locally:

-## Introduction
+## Motivation
 It seems I'm always late to hear about these celebrity meme coins.
 By the time I hear about them, it's already too late.
-It would be nice to know about them right when they're announced without being constantly online.
-This way, I can buy and sell a little bit before they're inevitably rug pulled.
+It would be nice to know about them right when they're announced without constantly checking online.
+This way, I can buy and sell a little bit before any potential rug pull.

-This app monitors tweets from the most popular X / Twitter users and notifies subscribers via email/text if the tweet contains an announcement of a new cryptocurrency (looking for $TOKEN patterns).
+This app monitors tweets from the most popular X (Twitter) users and notifies subscribers via email/text if the tweet contains an announcement of a new cryptocurrency (looking for $TOKEN patterns).

 ## Features
 - Monitors tweets from top Twitter/X users in real-time